Increasing environmental pollution from plastic

 The decomposition of plastic waste – but also, for example, the abrasion of car tires or the washing of textiles – creates (secondary) microplastics that are distributed in the environment.
 In addition, there is primary microplastic, which is contained in many cosmetic products and which enters rivers and oceans with wastewater.
 Microplastics accumulate in a wide variety of living creatures via the food chain, and ultimately even end up on our plates in the form of edible fish and seafood.

 i3 Membrane has developed special membranes for applications in microplastics analysis.
-The gold-coated track-etched membranes i3 TrackPor R in an aluminium ring and the i3 TrackPor P provide optimum reflection in Fourier Transform Infrared (FTIR) microscopy and Raman spectroscopy.
+The gold-coated track-etched membranes i3 TrackPor R in an aluminum ring and the i3 TrackPor P provide optimum reflection in Fourier Transform Infrared (FTIR) microscopy and Raman spectroscopy.
 They form a suitable, conductive substrate for imaging in a scanning electron microscope (EDX/WDX).

 The different pore sizes of polyester membranes allow for the filtration of particles of different sizes and are an indispensable tool.